RinkuGuptaa/Calculator/README.md

 ##Input Interface

 -✨ Welcome to the Mixed-Up Calculator! ✨
--Enter the first number: 21
+Enter the first number: 21
--Enter the second number: 22
+Enter the second number: 22
--Choose an operation (+, -, *, /) [+/-/*//]: +
+Choose an operation (+, -, *, /) [+/-/*//]: +

 ##Output Interface

-- Mixed-Up Calculator Results
+Mixed-Up Calculator Results
-- Your choice: +
+Your choice: +
-- Result of your operation: 43.0
+Result of your operation: 43.0

-- Actual operation performed: *
+Actual operation performed: *
-- Result of actual operation: 462.0
+Result of actual operation: 462.0

--Do you want to perform another calculation? (yes/no) [yes/no]: no
+Do you want to perform another calculation? (yes/no) [yes/no]: no

--💡 Thank you for using the Mixed-Up Calculator!
+💡 Thank you for using the Mixed-Up Calculator!
 Goodbye! 💡